the-haive/search-client/GETTING_STARTED.md

 3. The SearchClient authentication settings object must define:
     - Type set to oidc
     - Base url - the url of authotity (identity server) supporting Open Id Connect protocol
+    - Silent redirect url - the url for redirect in silent token renew operation
+    - Redirect url - the url for redirect in login operation
+    - Post logout redirect url - the url for redirect in logout operation
     - Service path - path of identity server service
     - Client Id - id of the client registered in identity server
     - Response type - describes response type to be returned by identity server